Articles on: Android

 How to install parental controls for Android

-We show installation on a Samsung device (running Android 14, released in 2023), although the steps will be very similar if you are installing on a different kind of device.
+We demonstrate the installation process on a Samsung device (running Android 14, released in 2023), although the steps will be very similar if you are installing on a different kind of device.
 This guide is designed for customers who already have a Safe Surfer account, but you can still follow along if you’re using just the Android app by itself—simply skip the parts regarding the online dashboard.
 Some optional features may not be available on budget devices that run Android Go edition.

-Click “Another PC, laptop, or smartphone”.
+Click the option labelled "Another mobile, laptop, or desktop device".

-Click “Get the app”.
+Click the option labelled "Get the Android app".

-On the next section, you'll see a QR code to be scanned within the Safe Surfer app.
+Inside this section, you'll see a QR code to be scanned within the Safe Surfer app.
 We’ll use this later on.

 Tap the Install button found next to the Safe Surfer app listing.